 How long does alcohol poisoning last may differ based on multiple factors, like the quantity of alcohol consumed, the person’s body weight, age, and overall health.

 In general, symptoms of alcohol poisoning can last several hours to a full day or longer if the intoxication is significant.
 How long do alcohol poisoning effects last?
 The actual length of time can vary.
-It may take some time for an individual to recover from alcohol poisoning fully.
-But, as for how long does alcohol poisoning last generally, for most people will be hours to possibly several days depending on the amount of alcohol consumed.
+It may take some time for an individual to recover from alcohol toxicity fully.
+But, as for how long does alcohol poisoning last generally, for most people will be hours to possibly several days, depending on the amount of alcohol consumed.

-If you believe you or somebody you know has alcohol poisoning, it is vital to seek medical attention immediately.
+If you believe you or somebody you know has alcohol toxicity, it is vital to seek medical attention immediately.
 Alcohol poisoning can be life-threatening, and prompt treatment can help reduce the risk of serious complications.

 Guide on How to Treat Alcohol Poisoning at Home